ijl/orjson/README.md

 other library, with deserialization performance slightly worse to similar to the fastest library.

-It supports Python 3.6 and Python 3.7 (CPython only).
+It supports CPython 3.5, 3.6, and 3.7.
 It is not intended as a drop-in replacement for the standard library's json module.

 ## Usage